Skip to navigation Skip to main content

 };

-View the full options list for @11ty/eleventy-plugin-bundle.
+View the full options list for the Bundle plugin.
 As an example, you can use the transforms array to modify bundle content with postcss.

 Because WebC is HTML you can configure your editor to treat .webc files as